 Short and long term bank loans are held in sterling and bear interest at normal commercial rates.
 The weighted average interest rates associated with the bank loans were 3.001% (2013: 3.315%).

-Bonds issued by Kelda Eurobond Co Limited
+Eurobonds issued by Kelda Eurobond Co Limited

-These bonds are repayable 2018.
+Eurobonds are repayable 2018.
 The interest rates are based on a 7.0% margin plus LIBOR.

 (iii) Finance leases